greenrobotllc/codefrog-help/help/common/workflows.md

 ### File Access

-CodeFrog uses macOS security-scoped bookmarks to access your project folder.
-This means:
+CodeFrog uses platform-specific file access mechanisms to access your project folder:

+- **macOS**: Uses security-scoped bookmarks for folder access
+- **Windows**: Uses Windows file system permissions and UAC prompts
 - You explicitly grant access when creating the project
 - CodeFrog can only access the folder you selected
 - Access persists across app launches